Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation

--- providing an imagination outlet for 83\% of the respondents, with only 17\% claiming to search listings with more serious home-purchase motivations.
-This statistic alone suggests that the extreme levels of price growth during the pandemic may be attributable -- in addition to fundamental shifts in supply and demand -- to behavioral phenomena associated with collective adaptation to heightened levels of life-course uncertainty, and an increased prevalence of naive speculators that are theoretically linked to bubble formation \cite{hong2008advisors}.
-Furthermore, inasmuch as real-estate platform service providers facilitate crowd-sourcing, browsing, and market-making, they also facilitate analyzing the dynamics of speculation at high resolution and scale.
+The utility of such comprehensive and rapidly-updated market data extends far beyond active buyers and sellers.
+According to a recent industry survey \cite{ZillowPorn}, 75\% of the respondents classify their time casually browsing real-estate platforms as an imagination outlet, with only 17\% claiming to search listings with serious home-purchase motivations.
+This statistic suggests that, in addition to fundamental shifts in supply and demand, the extreme levels of price growth during the pandemic may be attributable to behavioral phenomena related to heightened levels of life-course uncertainty, and an increased prevalence of naive speculators that are important contributors to bubble formation \cite{SNLZillowPorn,hong2008advisors}.
+Hence, inasmuch as real-estate platform service providers facilitate crowd-sourcing, browsing, and market-making, they also facilitate analyzing the dynamics of speculation at high resolution and vast scale.

+As such, this work consists of both methodological and empirical contributions to the real-estate market literature.
+In order to address our three research questions, we first constructed a high-resolution multi-region balanced panel comprised of individual property valuation estimates, which thereby facilitates inferential econometric analysis.
+Our main result is estimating the excess price growth attributable to the COVID-19 pandemic by way of two complementary econometric DiD approaches: unit-level matching and multivariate regression.

-To this end, we analyzed the impact of the COVID-19 pandemic shock on speculation and uncertainty in a select housing market by performing two complementary econometric methods yielding consistent results.
-In the first case we matched house listings based upon the set of available characteristics (listing month, price strata, longitude-latitude) to optimize around precision in the calculation of the difference in speculation attributable to the pandemic \cite{stuart2010matching}.
+Our property-level dataset combined with a pre-post model design leverages the systematic comparison of price estimates for properties listed for sale versus those listed for rent, the difference corresponding to the effect of pandemic uncertainty on price speculation.
+Another unique feature of our panel is its regional composition, including both big (urban) and small (rural) real-estate markets.
+In our first DiD approach, we matched house listings based upon the set of available characteristics (listing month, price strata, longitude-latitude of the property) to optimize around precision in the calculation of the effect size \cite{stuart2010matching}.